Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Discussion

 The motion of a synchro-Shockley dislocation, also known as a zonal dislocation, can be regarded as the cooperative motion of two coupled Shockley partial dislocations on adjacent planes of the triple-layer.
 The motion of partial I dislocations is dominated by the kink-pair propagation and requires consecutive motion of the two coupled Shockley partial dislocations.
 I.e., in the vacancy-hopping dominant dislocation motion, as given in TABLE \ref{tab.1}, the energy barrier at 0 K for the motion of one of the coupled Shockley dislocations (corresponding to the stage II with an energy barrier ${\Delta E_\text{stage II}}\approx$0.25 eV) is much lower than the other one (corresponding to the stage I with an energy barrier ${\Delta E_\text{stage I}}\approx$1.03 eV).
 Thus, the thermally activated kink propagation requires the activation of two consecutive thermally activated mechanisms.
 If one of these is unsuccessful, especially the one with higher activation energy, then the total synchro-Shockley dislocation becomes temporarily immobile, which is referred to as the self-pinning nature of synchro-Shockley dislocations in Laves phases \cite{kazantzis2007mechanical,kazantzis2008self}.

-For partial II, the shear straining process has a higher energy barrier than the two thermally activated events (non-sequential shuffling and short-range rearrangement) under zero applied shear strain.
-Thermal activation could only control the motion of partial II if the applied shear strain/stress reaches a certain level (see FIG. S9).
+For partial II, the shear straining process has a higher energy barrier than the two thermally activated events (non-sequential shuffling and short-range rearrangement).
+Thermal activation could only control the motion of partial II if the applied shear strain/stress reaches a certain level to overcome the corresponding energy barrier.
 In addition, the motion of the two coupled Shockley partial dislocations of partial II occurs separately, namely, the motion of one of the Shockley partial dislocations (corresponding to the series of non-sequential shuffling processes) takes place first and is then followed by the other Shockley partial dislocation (which moves by the series of short-range rearrangement processes).
 Unlike the self-pinning character of partial I, the thermally activated motion of partial II does not require consecutive thermal activation of events with different energy barriers.